Customer service (Policy)

 Reception

-Staff will provide assistance to better serve clients who may have a disability.
-For example, staff will provide a client with a pen and paper if they would like to write down the reason for their visit to the Public Health Sudbury & Districts.
+Workers will provide assistance to better serve clients with varying abilities.
+For example, workers will provide a client with a pen and paper if they would like to write down the reason for their visit to Public Health Sudbury & Districts.

 Billing